xaeto/telescope-workflow.nvim/README.md

 # telescope-template
-offers an interface for creating projects and files based on given templates.
+offers an interface for running actions through telescope.

 ## example